rackerlabs/support-how-to/content/configure-and-troubleshoot-ntfs-permissions.md

 ### Configuring permissions for a file or folder

-**Note:** When configuring permissions for a file or a folder, log in to the server with a user that has at least **Full Control** permissions for the object you want to modify.
+**Note:** When you configure permissions for a file or a folder, log in to the server with a user that has at least **Full Control** permissions for the object you want to modify.
 To make sure that you have appropriate permissions to make the change, log in with a user account that has administrator privileges on the device.
 Administrator accounts can typically override permissions for most files and folders.

+Follow these steps to configure permissions:

 1. Navigate to the parent directory of the desired file or folder for which you want to set permissions.
 2. **Right-click** the file or folder and choose **Properties**.